 Florida weather is perfect for plenty of recreational activities, from boating and biking to fishing and hunting.
-With many months of warm weather, residents can often enjoy their favorite activities year round.
+With many months of warm weather, residents can often enjoy their favorite activities year-round.
 It’s no surprise then that Florida is a motorcyclist’s dream.
 With plenty of days of great weather a year, it’s easy to get your bike on the road.
-Along with this perfect motorcycle climate, however, comes an increased risk of motorcycle accidents.
+Along with this perfect motorcycle climate, however, comes an increased risk of motorcycle accidents which is where a great motorcycle accident lawyer in Tampa is needed who knows Statistics and Tips for Motorcyclists.

-In the interest of public safety and education, the Florida Department of Highway Safety and Motor Vehicles does an annual Motorcycle and Bicycle safety campaign.
-While the yearly focus may seem like too much, the truth is that we may need to focus on motorcycle safety even more frequently.
+The Florida Department of Highway Safety and Motor Vehicles does an annual Motorcycle and Bicycle safety campaign.
+The truth is that we may need to focus on motorcycle safety statistics even more frequently.
 Florida leads the nation in motorcycle fatalities (as of the most recent numbers released in 2017).

 Currently, there are approximately 1,271,360 Floridians riding a motorcycle with a motorcycle endorsement or Class E license, and that doesn’t include visitors who come to the state to enjoy the scenery as they ride.
 That’s a lot of motorcyclists.
 And plenty of reason to focus on the safety of our friends and neighbors.

-Fewer than 3% of traffic accidents in Hillsborough County in 2016 involved a motorcycle—but motorcycle accidents led to almost 22% of all traffic fatalities in the county that year.
+Fewer than 3% of traffic accidents in Hillsborough County in 2016 involved a motorcycle.
+However, motorcycle accidents led to almost 22% of all traffic fatalities in the county that year.

-According to the Florida Department of Highways Safety and Motor Vehicles, Hillsborough County experienced 741 motorcycle accidents in 2016 (that’s an average of just over 2 a day), which is actually a decrease over the previous year.
-While 2016 held 32 fewer crashes, there were four more fatalities than in 2015 and 19 more fatalities than in 2014.
+Hillsborough County experienced 741 motorcycle accidents in 2016, which is actually a decrease over the previous year.
+While 2016 held 32 fewer crashes, there were four more fatalities than in 2015.
+19 more fatalities in 2014.

-While Hillsborough County saw a small decrease in motorcycle accidents in 2016, Florida as a whole saw a 1.27% increase, though fatalities were down by 5.68%.
+While Hillsborough County saw a decrease in motorcycle accidents in 2016, Florida as a whole saw a 1.27% increase.

 Unfortunately, the Traffic Crash Facts Annual Report does not detail how these traffic accidents happened.
-While the report discusses the different weather and lighting conditions, ages of drivers, possible intoxication, and other variables that may affect car accident risk, it does not break down these variables for motorcyclists in particular.
+While the report discusses different conditions, it does not break down these variables for motorcyclists in particular.
 For example, the report states that 795 fatal accidents occurred because the motor vehicle was operated carelessly or negligently, but it does not differentiate between vehicle types.
-Hopefully, since so many Florida motorcyclists’ lives are at risk, the state will do another motorcycle report that highlights different factors affecting riders and endangering their safety.
+Hopefully, the state will do another motorcycle safety statistics report that highlights different factors affecting riders and endangering their safety.

 NHTSA Report on Helmet Use

-In May 2018, the National Highway Traffic Safety Administration published a summary titled “Lives and Costs Saved by Motorcycle Helmets, 2016.”
-The statistics in the report reference injuries and fatalities of motorcyclists nationwide between 2011 and 2016 and compare the known injuries and fatalities of those wearing helmets and those not wearing helmets.
-To determine the efficacy of helmets, the ratio between injuries and fatalities are calculated for those who were helmeted and those who were not helmeted during their accidents.
+The National Highway Traffic Safety Administration published a summary titled “Lives and Costs Saved by Motorcycle Helmets, 2016.”
+The statistics in the report reference injuries and fatalities of motorcyclists nationwide between 2011 and 2016.
+The ratio between injuries and fatalities shows the helmeted and the unhelmeted during their accidents.
 It is believed that this ratio provides an insight into the lives saved by helmet use.
-Therefore, if there is a higher ratio of injuries to fatalities, then it is assumed that more people were injured as opposed to killed.
-However, when the ratio is low, meaning that of all the possible accidents a higher percent resulted in death than the other group, it is assumed that the action (in this case, not wearing a helmet) led to an increase in fatalities.
+Therefore, if there is a higher ratio of injuries to fatalities, then more people have injuries as opposed to killed.
+When the ratio is low, the action (in this case, not wearing a helmet) led to an increase in fatalities.

-This information is then extrapolated to come up with a number for how many lives could have been saved if more people had worn helmets.
-To do this, NHTSA uses the established “effectiveness” of helmets for preventing death, which is 37% for operators and 41% for passengers.
-In Florida, which leads the nation in motorcycle fatalities in 2016, it is estimated that 108 lives may have been saved that year had helmet use been at 100%.
+This information is then extrapolated to come up with a number for how many lives saved if they wore a helmet.
+NHTSA uses the established “effectiveness” of helmets for preventing death, which is 37% for operators and 41% for passengers.
+In Florida, 108 people died in 2016 from being in an accident without a helmet.

 Helmets are the most effective piece of safety gear for motorcyclists.
-Florida does not have a 100% helmet use law, exempting drivers and passengers who are 21 or over and have the necessary insurance.
+Florida does not have a 100% helmet use law, exempting drivers and passengers who are 21 or over.
 However, helmets are proven to save lives and reduce the risk of traumatic brain injury.

 Safety Tips for Motorcyclists

-Statistics like the ones above can help Floridians make more informed decisions when it comes to driving and operating a motorcycle.
-Here are few common sense tips for safely operating a motorcycle:
+Statistics can help Floridians make more informed decisions when it comes to driving and operating a motorcycle.
+Here are few common-sense tips for safely operating a motorcycle:

 - Be attentive at intersections.
 Many motorcycle accidents occur at intersections when another vehicle fails to see a motorcycle and turns into it.